 Can an existing certificate be transferred to the trust?

-Yes, provided that the total coverage amount does not exceed the maximum allowed by the Western Funeral Expense Trust ($15,000), or amount otherwise specified by the state.
+Yes, provided that the total coverage amount does not exceed the maximum allowed by the WFLA Funeral Expense Trust ($15,000), or amount otherwise specified by the state.

-The Funeral Expense Trust is a great way to ensure that you have taken care of your final expenses.
-To determine if the Western Funeral Expense Trust is right for you, give your Western agent or the Home Office a call today!
+The WFLA Funeral Expense Trust is a great way to ensure that you have taken care of your final expenses.
+To determine if the WFLA Funeral Expense Trust is right for you, give your Western agent or the Home Office a call today!

 ACS, FLMI, Member Programs Assistant